mathurinm/latex/README.md

 # Using $\LaTeX$

-Disclaimer: those are general guidelines, they are not absolute.
+Disclaimer: these are general guidelines, they are not absolute.
 It's OK if you disagree with them.

 # Contents